 He has worked for his fair share for pocket change and “tobacco and whiskey cash,” at almost every newspaper in CT.
 He has loved writing full spread features; employed himself as a butcher’s assistant; shop clerk; library archivist, college professor, consulting researcher, conflict transformation specialist, and amateur gambler on clandestine trivia circles.
 He values all labor, and sees no difference in any profession or trade that supports ones family nobly.
 His nexus of enterprise and vision is helping vulnerable communities and people find the skills advocate for themselves and communicate their issues, needs, and boundless skills and gifts.

-Jean-Pierre has spent the majority of his developing adult years traveling and working to ameliorate conflict and violence around the world.
-His studies and work have taken him to Asia, Europe, Central and Eastern Africa, and South America.
-Jean-Pierre is Argentine-American, and has maintained and fostered close connections to the Latin and Afro-Latin communities in Hartford county.
-He enjoys weeks alone in the woods, camping and living minimally, fishing and sleeping under the stars in introspection and solitude during his semester breaks from teaching.
+He has spent the majority of his developing adult years traveling and working to ameliorate conflict and violence around the world.
+His studies and work have taken him to Western and Central Europe, Central and Eastern Africa, and South America.
+He is Argentine-American, and has maintained and fostered close connections to the Latin and Southern American communities in Hartford county as well as NY and New England.
+He is 38 years old.